Raival-e/File-Explorer/README.md

 # File Explorer

-A full-featured file manager with Material You design and Java/Kotlin compiler!
+A full-featured file manager with Material 3 Dynamic colors and Java/Kotlin compiler!

 # Features